 A successful speaker/room installation requires far more time, skill, knowledge of acoustics, and problem solving than this manual can cover.
 Setting playback volume with an SPL meter is merely the final step in that series of events.
-It is a step that should be repeated regularly.

 Checking SPL for the first time